Categories: Nehemiah

 by Brad Boyles

-A few years ago a woman in town asked Hank and I to come over and cleanse her apartment.
+Many years ago a woman in town asked me and another pastor to come over and cleanse her apartment.
 Not knowing exactly what we were dealing with, we agreed.
 Come to find out, she simply wanted us to pray for protection over her place and the belongings within it.
 It wasn’t really a normal request, but again, we agreed.

 After we were done praying for her apartment, she asked us to pray for her cat.
 Yes… her cat.
 Now, let me just say first and foremost, I hate cats.
 I’m sorry if that changes your opinion of me.
 I’m allergic to them and somehow they all know it!
 Most times I’m around a cat it tries to get into my personal space.
 So, I struggled a bit to try and gather my thoughts.
 I have never prayed for a cat in my entire life!